 To understand Application Performance Monitoring (APM) inside out, let us split the operations of IT teams into three primary components:

 The role of IT Ops teams is to solve internal as well as client needs by ensuring the infrastructure and operational environments supporting application deployments are in order.
-Server and Infrastructure management therefore becomes extremely
+Application Performance Management therefore becomes extremely

 crucial in maintaining a continuous and smooth flow of operations.
 Given the size, scale, and efficiency of business operations, Application Performance Monitoring tools can offer some invaluable benefits to manage business critical applications.